ryanmanny/fishing-with-dad-2/README.md

 - new easter eggs!

 # Future
-Still needs some portability updates, such as replacing system("cls") and sleep() functions.

-I will eventually rewrite this game from the ground up in C++, with a better language parsing system, less obscure puzzle solutions, fewer hard-coded solutions and more dad!
+- Rewrite it in Python
+- Encode fwd1 like in Day of the Tentacle.
+- Better language parsing
+- Less obscure puzzle solutions
+- Fewer hard-coded solutions
+- More dad